 IT IS WIDELY ACCEPTED THAT A PERSON MORE RELAXED, CALM AND AT EASE CAN MORE POSITIVELY ACCESS, INFLUENCE, AND FACILITATE ANY HEALTHCARE MODALITY THEY MIGHT WISH TO UTILIZE.

-Regardless of one’s “intent”, be it Martial, Medicinal or Spiritual, without the mastery of this meditation process, your attempts will be fruitless and your goals perhaps never realized.
-The many benefits of this “internal” training are evident in one’s overall improvement of health, focus, endurance, balance, strength, flexibility, and “essence”.
+Regardless of one’s “intent”, be it Martial, Medicinal or Spiritual, without the mastery of this meditational process, your attempts will be fruitless and your goals perhaps never realized.
+The many benefits of this “internal” training are evident in one’s overall improvement of health, focus, endurance, balance, strength, flexibility, sensitivity, coordination and “essence”.
 Many find the practice difficult at first, but with continued diligence, begin to more readily sense the euphoric expression of energy flowing more efficiently through a relaxed and calm mind, body and spirit.
-From the ancient Taoist belief that deep diaphragmatic breath controlled the energy of the body came the knowledge that “the breath controls the energy, energy leads the blood, and the blood is that which revitalizes the mind body and spirit”.
+From the ancient Taoist belief that deep diaphragmatic breathing controlled the energy of the body came the knowledge that “the breath controls the energy, energy leads the blood, and the blood is that which revitalizes the mind body and spirit”.
 Subsequently, relaxing the breath relaxes the mind; relaxing the mind in turn relaxes the body; which in turn relaxes and has profound impact on the emotional stasis.
 Thusly, acquiring relaxation of JING (essence or physicality), CHI (energy or life force) and SHEN (spirit or that which animates oneself) simultaneously, perpetuates a keenly intense awareness of one’s physical, emotional, and spiritual well-being.
 So the three Pillars of Traditional Chinese Medicine, JING (essence), Chi (energy), and Shen (spirit), also known as the “SAN BAO”, (or THREE TREASURES) adhere to the basic premise of Taoist Philisophy.
 The principle of “the cyclical conflicting and opposing forces of nature, through opposition and conflict create harmony and balance” has for millennia, been the foundation of Taoism and Traditional Chinese Medicine.